dfactoryplugins/image-watermark/readme.txt

 = 1.5.6 =
 * New: PHP image processing library option, if more than one available.
 * Fix: Manual / Media library watermarking not working.
-* Fix: Image sizes not being generated proparly in GD library.
+* Fix: Image sizes not being generated properly in GD library.

 = 1.5.5 =
 * Fix: Determine AJAX frontend or backend request